Time

 Step 5

 • Reinstall the door by aligning the hinges together and reinserting the hinge pins.
-This can be tricky – be careful not to pinch your fingers.
+This can be tricky – be careful not to pinch your fingers and enlist a helper if necessary.